emad-elsaid/emad-elsaid.github.io/Go function logging technique.md

 ![](/public/IMG_20210720_211108.webp)

-Sometimes I just want to time a function execution. the following does so in one line added to the beginning of the function.
+Sometimes I just want to time a function execution in #go. the following does so in one line added to the beginning of the function.

 ```go
 type logMark struct {